dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 `2.spc_business_layer.fact_sales_training_<your-name>_<random>.redshift.partition.sql`

 ---
-Basically when Glove run those 2 steps, the execution of the first file will query Amazon Athena and the result will be used to create a table in Redshift, the name of the table will be what you defined in the file name, in this case it will be:
+Basically when Glove run those 2 steps, the execution of the first file will query Amazon Athena and the result will be used to create a table in Spectrum, the name of the table will be what you defined in the file name, in this case it will be:

 `spc_staging.fact_sales_delta_load_<your-name>_<random>`

 Always the process runs the data of this table will be replaced with the new data because the scope of this step is `full`, the data will be `full` replaced.

-The execution of the second file will query the table created by the previous step through Redshift and the result will be used to craete the fact table in Redshift.
+The execution of the second file will query the table created by the previous step through Redshift and the result will be used to craete the fact table in Spectrum.
 The name of the table will be what you defined in the file name, in this case it will be:

 `spc_business_layer.fact_sales_training_<your-name>_<random>`